Blaisorblade/dot-iris/README.md

 # Type Soundness for DOT via logical relations

-Mechanization accompanying the paper "Scala's Lost Steps: Soundness for Dependent Object Types with Step-Indexed Logical Relations and Iris".
+Mechanization accompanying the paper "Scala Step-by-step: Soundness for DOT with Step-Indexed Logical Relations and Iris".

 The mapping between the paper and this mechanization is described in `./correspondence.md`.